HTTPArchive/almanac.httparchive.org/src/content/en/2024/jamstack.md

 ### Hybrid

 If a site scores between 50 and 99 points, we put it in the Hybrid category.
-These are websites that might be static but don’t have enough fingerprints for us to tell, or they may not be purely static but share some shared approaches and philosophies.
+These are websites that might be static but don't have enough fingerprints for us to tell, or they may not be purely static but share some shared approaches and philosophies.
 For example, a Nuxt site hosted on Netlify or a Gatsby site with fast TTFB.
-While Hybrid is a more lenient category, it’s still a high bar representing \~5% of sites in the data set in 2024\.
+While Hybrid is a more lenient category, it's still a high bar representing \~5% of sites in the data set in 2024\.

 ### Dynamic

 Anything scoring below 50 points falls into the Dynamic category.
-These sites either rely on server-side rendering or don’t have enough fingerprints to put in the other categories.
+These sites either rely on server-side rendering or don't have enough fingerprints to put in the other categories.
 Dynamic represents the majority of the web and \~94.5% of the dataset.

 ## Scoring

-Let’s dive into how scoring works.
+Let's dive into how scoring works.

 ### Detectable Static Site Generator

 This is a huge tell.
 Based on the SSG, we can give a score on how likely the website is pre-rendered.
-These are ballparks so while we can’t confidently say that 30% of Next.js sites are purely static, it’s one data point that when combined with others, gives us confidence.
+These are ballparks so while we can't confidently say that 30% of Next.js sites are purely static, it's one data point that when combined with others, gives us confidence.

 <figure>
   <table>
     <thead>
       <tr>
-        <th scope="col">SSG</th>
+        <th>SSG</th>
-        <th scope="col">Points</th>
+        <th>Points</th>
       </tr>
     </thead>
     <tbody>